Divisibility of the coefficients of modular polynomials: The numbers

 If $p$ divides the conductor of $\CO_D$ then $p < |D|N$ is clear.
 Otherwise, by \cite[Prop 2.2.]{LV2015}, the orders $\CO_D$ and $\CO_{Df^2}$ embed optimally into $\CO_{J,\pi}$.
 The result now follows from \cite[Thm.
 2']{Kaneko1989}. \end{proof}

 \begin{rem} Theorems \ref{thm:main} and \ref{thm:rationalJ} give lower bounds on the absolute value of the first non-zero coefficient $a_{C_J(N,0),0}\in\BZ$.
-Combined with the upper bound on the size of the coefficients of $\Phi_N(X,Y)$ from \cite{BPG2025}, we thus obtain an upper bound on a certain average of the $C_J(N,p)$'s.
+Combined with the upper bound on the size of the coefficients of $\Phi_N(X,Y)$ from \cite{BPG2025}, one may obtain upper bounds on certain averages of the $C_J(N,p)$'s.

 For example, if $N$ is odd and $C_0(N,0)=0$ one can show

 where

 \end{rem}